 Veterinarians learn to recognize the appearance of ringworm through diagnosis including fluorescence and positive fungal culture.
 Treatment includes topical and management of the environment.
 The cat’s immune system restricts the infection and shortens the increase of the fungus.
 The most effective treatment is grooming because there are only few good products in the market that treats this disease.
 These products are bleach and formaldehyde but these products are not practical for home use.
 Grooming includes cleaning through vacuuming and mopping of floors and washing of clothes and bedding by bleach.
 Also, clipping the cat’s hair minimize the spread of spores.
 Topical treatment includes shampoos and creams that contain antifungal ingredients like povidone iodine, lime sulfur, chlorhexidine or imidazole agents that disinfects.
 These reduce contamination to infect other animals and humans.

 Oral treatments include griseofulvin and oral imidazoles.
 Griseofulvin is the only drug since it’s been used for years, though it has side effects like gastrointestinal upset.
 Griseofulvin is withheld in cats that are pregnant, currently breeding and cats that have a reduced inactive immune system.
 The imidazoles are newer but are expensive drugs.
 It is administered orally combined with meals to shorten the side effects.
 With these treatments, it takes eight to ten weeks for the total resolution.
 Also, one should note that there has been a vaccine recently released to treat ringworm and aid in prevention.

 - ringworm in cats pictures

 - cat ringworm pictures

 - feline ringworm pictures

-- ringworm in cats treatment
+- pictures of ringworm in cats

-- ringworm pictures on cats
+- pics of ringworm on a cat